lonycell/grafana.v7/docs/sources/http_api/annotations.md

 ```

 ## Patch Annotation
-> This is available in Grafana 6.0.0-beta2 and above.
+> This is available in ThingSPIN 6.0.0-beta2 and above.

 `PATCH /api/annotations/:id`